rehmansohail/flow_cytometry/README.md

 After k=4 the WCSS does not change much so we choose k=4 as the number of clusters

 ### 2D Scatter Plots
-Two 2D scatter plots are generated:
+Two 2D scatter plots are generated.
 These scatter plots illustrate the relationships between fluorescence channels.
 (Data points are colored by cluster assignment)

 - FL2.H vs FL3.H: